infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 Drive
 -------

-Once you’ve created a storage infrastructure with a user, a network, storage resources and volumes, it may be time to invite other users, potentially non-tech-savvy, to use it to seamlessly store and access their files.
+Once you’ve created your storage infrastructure comprising of a network, storage resources and volumes, you may want to invite other users, potentially non-tech-savvy, to use it to seamlessly store and access their files.

-A client application called <a href="http://infinit.sh/drive">Infinit Drive</a> is provided for end-users to see the drives they are allowed to access, the people contributing to it, their permissions etc.
+A client application with graphical interface called <a href="http://infinit.sh/drive">Infinit Drive</a> is provided for end-users to see the drives they are allowed to access, the people contributing to it, their permissions, etc.

 <img src="${url('images/desktop-client.png')}" alt="Infinit Drive app">

-Unfortunately, the notions of storage resource, network and volume are too technical for them to understand.
-Likewise, such users would probably like to receive a nice email explaining them how to set up and have things simplified for them.
+The notions of storage resources, networks and volumes are too technical for most end-users.
+Such users may also require a simple email guiding them through the set-up process.

-This is why the notion of drive has been introduced.
+This is why the notion of *drive* has been introduced.
 A drive is nothing more than an abstraction on top of a volume.

-Rather than listing the networks and volumes a user is allowed to access in the graphical interface, only the drives the user has accepted to join will be shown.
-This way, should an administrator create a storage network with hundreds of volumes and a single one being abstracted as a drive, the end-user will only see this drive, making his/her experience as enjoyable as possible without limiting the possibilities of the underlying command-line tools.
+Rather than listing all the networks and volumes a user is allowed to access in the graphical interface, only the drives the user has been invited to join will be shown.
+This way, should an administrator create a storage network with hundreds of volumes, the end-user will only see the drives they have been explicitly given access to, making his/her experience as enjoyable as possible without limiting the possibilities of the underlying command-line tools.

 ### Create a drive ###